bitlucky/bitlucky/README.md

 ## I'm Developer!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 Developing an improved version of myself everyday.
 - 🥅 2020 Goals: Contribute more to Open Source projects